ansible/ansible-container-demo/README.md

+# Ansible Container Demo

-This page will take you through the complete lifecycle of a simple social media app called *Not Google Plus*.
-The application itself comes from a [tutorial](https://thinkster.io/django-angularjs-tutorial).
-But not to worry, this isn't a programming tutorial.
-Instead, we'll focus on the mechanics of building, testing and deploying the completed application.
+Ansible Container can manage the lifecycle of an application from development through cloud deployment.
+In this demo we'll create, test and deploy a new social media app called *Not Google Plus*.
+The application itself comes from a [tutorial](https://thinkster.io/django-angularjs-tutorial), but not to worry, this isn't a programming tutorial.
+Instead, we'll focus on how to use Ansible Container through each phase.

 ## Requirements